Volunteering At Kelburn – Opportunities, Requirements and Expectations

 - Breakfast plus 1 hot meal a day on days you’re on shift over weekend

 - Volunteers who do extra shifts will get extra perks – tshirts, meal tickets, etc.

 - New friends, new skills, references for job applications, and becoming part of the Kelburn family!

 What to do next:

-- Pay the deposit.
-Like many other festivals, we require volunteers to pay a deposit equal to the price of a ticket.
+- Be ready to pay the deposit.
+Like many other festivals we require volunteers to pay a deposit equal to the price of a ticket.
 This measure is in place to ensure that we only get serious applicants – if you don’t turn up to volunteer, it makes it really hard to run this event.
 And that’s no fun for anyone…